lishen/end2end-all-conv/README.md

-# End-to-end Training for Whole Image Breast Cancer Diagnosis using An All Convolutional Design
+# End-to-end Training for Whole Image Breast Cancer Screening using An All Convolutional Design
 Li Shen, Ph.D.
 CS

 Icahn School of Medicine at Mount Sinai